Mission-Orientation & Independence

 What this is about

-Principles of steward ownership
+Two principles of steward ownership

 Instead of bundling power and money, steward ownership separates them.